Orobanche aegyptiaca: Management

 Some forms of cultural control of O. aegyptiaca include sanitation efforts to help prevent the movement of seeds, individual picking of weeds by hand, and avoidance by changing the sowing time or not growing a host plant.
 Reducing spread of infected soil by farm machinery, avoidance of grazing on infected plants, and staying away from the use of hay produced from Orobanche-infested plants are all methods to help prevent the movement of seeds.
-The individual picking of weeds by hand is very important, as the plant is able continue living as only a stem and produce a flower that can spread seeds even while not connected to the host.
+The individual picking of weeds by hand is very important, as the plant is able to continue living as only a stem and produce a flower that can spread seeds even while not connected to the host.
 Any avoidance strategy must be carried out with a plant that cannot be parasitized by O. aegyptiaca and could take up to 20 years to complete, as this is how long the plant's seeds can remain viable in the soil.
 Also, because seeds can safely pass through an animal's digestive system, ensuring manure is not contaminated is important.
 Another option for cultural control is the use of trap crops or catch crops.
 Trap crops promote the germination of O. aegyptiaca seeds, but do not allow parasitism; these include flax, mung bean, maize, and sorghum.
 Catch crops allow parasitism, but are destroyed before the parasitic plants flower, so the broomrape seeds cannot be produced and dispersed.
 Finally, limited success has been seen with host plant resistance in sunflower, faba bean, lentil, and tomato.
 Resistant cultivars of sunflower were bred in Russia and Spain, but quickly lost their host-plant resistance due to selection towards more aggressive biotypes of the plant that had adapted to the new cultivars.
 In the resistant sunflower cultivars, germination was still induced, but the plant's germ tube never develops after penetration by the haustorium.
 Macromolecules are transferred from the host to the parasite, so one method for resistance is the introduction of an antimicrobial gene from the flesh fly into the host genome.
 This allows for its protein product to be transferred to the parasite and work as a means of control.

 Most forms of biological control are still being developed and studied, although three species are potential forms of control: Fusarium oxysporum, F. solani, and Sclerotinia sclerotiorum.
 F. oxysporum has been shown to successfully control O. aegyptica in sunflower and tobacco, while S. sclerotiorum has been shown to cause wet rot in the plant without having any negative impact on the host.
-Field experiments carried out in Hungary showed promise for control with some "F. solani" isolates.
-The "Fusarium" species usually work through phytotoxins that help them to conquer O. aegyptica 's defenses and establish themselves.
+Field experiments carried out in Hungary showed promise for control with some F. solani isolates.
+The Fusarium species usually work through phytotoxins that help them to conquer O. aegyptica 's defenses and establish themselves.

-Cohen et al 2017 puts forward metrics which will be used to construct decision support systems.
+Cohen et al. 2017 puts forward metrics which will be used to construct decision support systems.
 Such management decision metrics include especially field history, eco-informatics, geographic information systems (GIS), remote sensing mapping of the infestation, and information regarding neighboring plots.